mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 <p style="padding-bottom: 7px"></p>

 ## Test Your Final Code
 One more time, test your app using App Inventor Companion.
 This time, make the app read the text in a creepy monster voice or high birdy voice.
 What are the strangest combinations of low/high pitch and fast/slow rate you can find?

 Congratulations, you are done!
-You have created an app that recognizes speech and speaks the words with custom pitch and rate.
-Next, you can <a href="http://appinventor.mit.edu/explore/ai2/share" target="_blank">Build</a> the app in App Inventor to share with any Android phone anywhere. <span style="font-size: 110%; font-weight: bold; color:#b01418;">Important: with great power comes great responsibility!
+You have created an app that recognizes speech and speaks the words with a custom pitch and rate.
+Next, you can <a href="http://appinventor.mit.edu/explore/ai2/share" target="_blank">Build</a> the app in App Inventor to share with any Android phone anywhere. <span style="font-size: 110%; font-weight: bold; color:#b01418;">Important: With great power comes great responsibility!
 Don’t use your new app to scare or freak anyone out!</span>

 ![An animation showing how to change the button text.](../images/Fake_Voices/frankenstein.jpg){:.enlargeImage}
 <span style=" padding-top: 0; text-align: center;
-  font-style: italic;">Boris Karloff in the movie Frankenstein. © 1931 Universal Pictures</span>
+  font-style: italic; font-size: 80%">Boris Karloff in the movie Frankenstein. © 1931 Universal Pictures</span>

 # Expand Your App
 Computers make fake voices in many different ways.
 The system inside a phone or tablet is a very basic one called <i>text to speech</i>.
 Do you think the voice from your app would fake anyone out when reading a long passage?
 What is missing?